COL JOYE AND

 With The Sapphires

 On this single the title is Bye Bye Baby.
 On a Col Joye And The Joy Boys EP The Big 4 (1960), and on sheet music featuring Col Joye, it is Bye Bye Baby Goodbye, as on the original single by Sonny Williams.
-The American and British releases of Col Joye’s record were both as Bye Bye Baby Goodbye.
+Col Joye’s American release on Decca (in the video) and his British release on Brunswick were both as Bye Bye Baby Goodbye.

 Charted in Sydney in the first week of May 1959.

 This was the first hit record by Col Joye, a pioneering Aussie pop star of the rock’n’roll era.
 Born Colin Jacobsen in 1937, in 1957 he joined his brother Kevin’s jazz band that was to become Col Joye and the Joy Boys.
 He had ten Top 10 hits in the Sydney charts alone from May 1959 to May 1962, including four #1s, and was a star on television pop show Bandstand.
 Something of a legend in Australia, his rock’n’roll suit is on display at Sydney’s Powerhouse Museum.
 See, for example, Col Joye from the Howlspace site [archived page].